chasedeanda/angularjs-react-migration/README.md

-# Phase 4: Dual Routing??
+# Phase 4.5: Removing Angular

-At this point, all of our templates, controllers and directives have been converted to React components and our services are just pure js files.
-But how should we handle routing while we are rewriting all of our code?
-This phase demonstrates how to have Angular's and React's routers working together in harmony.
+At this point, all code should be in either React components or pure js service files and all routes should be using react-router.
+We can now officially remove Angular's routing and any remaining code from our project!

+* Rewrite/replace last Angular dependencies ($filter, $routeParams)
+* Update index.html - Remove ng-app and ng-view and add React root element
-* Setup react-router
+* Replace Angular routing with react-router and add ReactDOM.render
-* Handle routing to Angular or React based on route
-* Handle different url params structure in components
+* Prune webpack config
+* Prune packages